Edward Lozzi: Public relations

 Lozzi was the publicist for twenty seven years of the annual Night of 100 Stars Oscar Party held in Beverly Hills.

-Lozzi has provided media services pro-bono to The Survivors Network of Those Abused by Priests, SNAP, the largest clergy sex abuse organization in the world and mainly opposing the Diocese of Los Angeles during the record setting legal settlements in 2006.
-Only weeks after the 9/11 attack of the World Trade Center in 2001, Lozzi's firm announced in U.S. News & World Report Magazine, that a group of victim Fortune 500 Company CEO's had formed a 'Mercenary Army' to hunt down Osoma Bin Laden for the $25 million bounty offered by the U.S. Government.
+Lozzi provided media services pro-bono to The Survivors Network of Those Abused by Priests, SNAP, the largest clergy sex abuse organization in the world and mainly opposing the Diocese of Los Angeles during the record setting legal settlements in 2006.
+Only weeks after the 9/11 attack on the World Trade Center in 2001, Lozzi's firm announced in U.S. News & World Report Magazine, that a group of victim Fortune 500 Company CEO's had formed a 'Mercenary Army' to hunt down Osama Bin Laden for the $25 million bounty offered by the U.S. Government.
 Lozzi appeared on national news shows to explain.

 In 2001, Lozzi won the Irwin Award for Book Publicist of the Year.
 In 2003 Lozzi and his PR company were retained by actor producer Tommy Wiseau to promote the premiere and provide a publicity campaign for The Room, which has become an international cult film classic and showing in theaters ever since.
 In 2017, the film The Disaster Artist, about the making of The Room starring James Franco as Tommy Wiseau, opened nationally to rave reviews.

 In 2011, Lozzi and his firm Edward Lozzi & Associates was awarded the Certificate of Commendation from the City of Los Angeles at a special event where Fifth District City Council-member Paul Koretz saluted him for his "outstanding contributions to society and accomplishments in the entertainment industry...through your steadfast ways and caring deeds, you have helped to further the common goal of making our City a better place in which to live".

+Persis Khambatta's Death and Murder Allegations

+The official cause of Persis Khambatta's 1998 death in Bombay (now Mumbai), India, was widely reported as a massive heart attack, a claim that was later disputed by her former publicist, the late Edward Lozzi.
+In a 2021 YouTube livestream interview conducted by Zennie62Media CEO Zennie Abraham, Lozzi—who began representing Khambatta in 1985 and was also her former romantic partner—alleged that she was murdered.
+According to Lozzi, no autopsy was ever performed and Indian authorities did not issue a formal death certificate.

+Lozzi claimed the motive for her alleged murder was strictly political.
+Khambatta was an avid supporter of former Indian Prime Minister Indira Gandhi, frequently attending campaign rallies with her, and was reportedly preparing to portray Gandhi in a biographical film.
+Lozzi alleged that this close association caused Khambatta to face severe harassment and death threats from political opponents, including having rocks with warning notes thrown through the windows of her home.
+Lozzi stated to Abraham that he had dispatched private investigators to India following her death, who concluded she was killed for ignoring these threats.